tarwn/lessthandot-hugo/blogs/content/posts/2009-04-03-use-joins-not-in.md

 group by i.id
 ```

-Notice that one uses a correlated subquery and some IN&#8217;s, and the other uses simple joins.
+Notice that one uses a correlated subquery and some IN's, and the other uses simple joins.
 For this example, there is not much performance difference (most queries are pretty easy with a small data set) but in the real database there are several million rows in each table, and one of the tables involved takes up about 1/2 of the entire database for the application we support.

-The example from work was a bit more complex (it wasn&#8217;t straightforward joins, and I needed to create a pretty gross derived table to get the dataset I wanted to join to) but the performance gain was much greater.
+The example from work was a bit more complex (it wasn't straightforward joins, and I needed to create a pretty gross derived table to get the dataset I wanted to join to) but the performance gain was much greater.
 Because the correlated subquery as I understand it gets called 1x per row in the resultset, and it was not exactly a lightweight query, the original query my coworker had written took 15-30 seconds to return a relatively small resultset.
 The more rows you want back, the worse it gets.

 By joining to a derived table we were able to get the query down below 2 seconds.
-This gain was probably more an indication of how bad the subquery really was (if you think my example is ridiculous, try thinking of one ten times more so!) but I think the lesson holds that you don&#8217;t want to always use IN just because its&#8217; more comfortable.
+This gain was probably more an indication of how bad the subquery really was (if you think my example is ridiculous, try thinking of one ten times more so!) but I think the lesson holds that you don't want to always use IN just because its' more comfortable.

-For another reason I dislike IN, check out [Denis&#8217; Old Post][2]
+For another reason I dislike IN, check out [Denis' Old Post][2]

 \*** **Got a SQL Server question?
 Check out our [Microsoft SQL Server Programming][3] forum or our [Microsoft SQL Server Admin][4] forum**<ins></ins>